 The French people celebrate New Year's Eve in a quieter way than the Italian neighbours, since they banned fireworks years ago.
 New Year's Eve is usually spent with friends at home enjoying the best food ever: caviar, oysters, foie gras and champagne.
 But as midnight strikes people are supposed to make the biggest noise possible: screaming, shouting and whatever can scare away demons and evil spirits.

 In Scotland after the clock has struck midnight, it is very important to be the first person crossing the threshold of a friend’s home: you will bring him good luck for the oncoming year.
-The luckiest first-footer are dark hair men; it looks like fair hair men bring bad luck instead, but if they carry a gift, they all automatically will bring good luck.
+The luckiest first-footer are dark hair men.
+It looks like fair hair men bring bad luck, but if they carry a gift, they automatically will bring good luck as well.
 Gifts must be things like a coin to bring prosperity, bread for food, coal for warmth or a drink for a cheer.

 In Wales the big tradition on New Year’s Day is Calennig, a Welsh word to indicate a New Year's gift.
 This tradition started in the past, when children used to go from house to house singing and wishing happy New Year to neighbours.
 They would also carry and offer skewered apples, corn and raisins and they would receive gifts such as money or food in return.